jonathan-md5/AWS-Hackathon-2025/README.md

 # AWS-Hackathon-2025
-This is a prototype program that shorted data given my AWS for this years hackathon
+This is a prototype program that sorted data given my AWS for this years hackathon